-Step 2 Expand Servers > Policies .
-Step 3 Expand the node for the organization where you want to create the policy.
-If the system does not include multitenancy, expand the root node.
-Step 4 In the Policies section, right-click the BIOS Policy section and select Create BIOS Policy from the popup.
+- Step 1 In the Navigation pane, click Servers. - Step 2 Expand Servers > Policies. - Step 3 Expand the node for the organization where you want to create the policy.

+- In the Policies section, right-click the BIOS Policy section and select Create BIOS Policy from the popup.
 In the BIOS Policy form, enter a name and optional description.
-Click OK to create the policy.
-Step 5 Go to Policies > Root > BIOS Policies and select the new policy.
-Step 6 In the main work pane, select the Advanced tab, then select the RAS Memory tab.
-Step 7 To enable automatic repair of faulty cell areas detected during system boot, in Select PPR Type Configuration select Hard PPR .
-Step 8 Click Save Changes.
+Click OK to create the policy. - Step 5 Go to Policies > Root > BIOS Policies and select the new policy. - Step 6 In the main work pane, select the Advanced tab, then select the RAS Memory tab. - Step 7 To enable automatic repair of faulty cell areas detected during system boot, in Select PPR Type Configuration select Hard PPR. - Step 8 Click Save Changes.